RaidenDilan/PropertyGroup/readme.md

 <center><h1>Technologies used</h1></center>

-* pNc is a MEAN stack application.
+* propertyGroup is a MEAN stack application.
 * The API is built in Node.js with Express.
 * A mongo database was used to store the data, with mongoose used to create models within express.
 * Pictures are base64 encoded and stored using the AWS S3 service.